CopernicaMarketingSoftware/Documentation/SMTPeter/rest-custom-dkim.md

 However, if you want to add additional custom DKIM signatures to your email, you can upload your own custom private keys to SMTPeter.
-The following POST API calls is available to install a custom DKIM key.
+The following POST API call is available to install a custom DKIM key.

 ````txt
 https://www.smtpeter.com/v1/dkimkey/yourdomain.com/selector?access_token=YOUR_API_TOKEN